hazemfahmyy/Object-Detection-in-an-Urban-Environment/README.md

 ## Project overview
 This project is concerned with 2D object detection in an urban environment.
-Based on camera images taken by an ego vehicle which should be detected by a pre-trained deep learning algorithm.
+Based on camera images taken by an ego vehicle which should be detected by a pre-trained deep learning model.
-The main purpose of object detection for self-driving cars is to locate and classify objects in the vehicle's surrounding and can be performed using different sensors (e.g. camera, lidar).
-This is an important task for the operation of a self-driving car to run safely, allowing it to visualize other surroundings in its environment.
+The main purpose of object detection for self-driving cars is to locate and classify objects in the vehicle's surrounding and can be performed using different sensors such as camera and lidar.
 Achieving object detection allows safe maneuvers to be planned and executed.
 ### Steps
-As a first step, some exploratory data analysis (EDA) is performed.
-The overall appearance of images  (light conditions, blurs, distortions etc.) was assessed and the occurence and distribution of objects across these images was analyzed in order to decide on necessary augmentations and parameters for our algorithm.
+In the first step some exploratory data analysis (EDA) is performed.
+The overall appearance of images  (light conditions, blurs, distortions etc.) is assessed and the occurence and distribution of objects across these images was analyzed in order to decide on necessary augmentations and parameters for our algorithm.

 In the second step, the pretrained SSD Resnet 50 640x640 model was downloaded from [tensorflow.org](http://download.tensorflow.org/models/object_detection/tf2/20200711/ssd_resnet50_v1_fpn_640x640_coco17_tpu-8.tar.gz) and the respective pipeline set up for training and validation using the config file.